peterpolidoro/ModularServer/README.md

 The response will contain a field named "commands", which is an array of user commands.
 To execute a command, simply type it into the input field and press the 'Send' button or press the 'Enter' key.

+To get more information about a command, enter the command followed by a question mark ?

 ####Python